-At its basics, ransomware is a type of malicious cyberattack that gains access to your computer or network, encrypts your data and then holds it for ransom in exchange for a decryption key.
+At its basics, ransomware is a type of malicious cyberattack that gains access to your computer or network, encrypts your data and then holds it for ransom in exchange for a decryption key you can use to recover your data.
 What makes ransomware so difficult is that each new strain targets your network and data differently.
 These cyberattacks continue to grow in scale, maturity and complexity.

 Ransomware is a malware form of cyberattack, and there are many different types.
 Most often, ransomware is used to extort money from victims through holding secure data or network access hostage until the attackers receive payment.
 Recent examples of devastating ransomware attacks include Colonial Pipeline and Kaseya.

 Cybercriminals target organizations with vulnerabilities and places their attacks will have the biggest impact.
 They also look for where they can deploy ransomware both within the organization itself and also the organization’s vendor/client list.
 Vendor-based cyberattacks are far more profitable and have an enormous return and impact.
 Cybercrime organizations are even starting to make ransomware a service that criminals can freely implement on their own.
-Now more than ever, organizations need to be proactive to protect their business from malicious intent.
+Now more than ever, organizations need to be proactive to protect their business from malicious intent, which requires comprehensive research into the most significant threats and the state of security systems that are currently in place.

 A good first step is to reference the United States Cybersecurity and Infrastructure Security Agency’s (CISA) Cyber Security Advisory Tool (CSET).
 CISA provides ten areas for assessment within your organization to review, prepare and protect yourself from a ransomware attack.
 The following outlines the CISA areas of assessment as well as what to consider when determining how prepared your organization is for a ransomware attack.